jsf0/standoff/README.md

 Example files for each are provided to show acceptable formats.

+A WIP shell script called standoff_generator.sh is provided to help you generate configuration files for easier use on one target.

 ### Limitations

 standoff is not very fast.
 Targets are handled serially in order to simplify the code.